Templars Tailored Curriculum

 Here at Templars we strive to help every child to succeed.
 We have been working very hard to create a curriculum that will engage all children.
 As The National Curriculum became compulsory in September 2014.
-We teach this new curriculum through a themed approach and more details of these themes can be found on each year group webpage (Curriculum Map).
+We teach this new curriculum through a themed approach and more details of these themes can be found on each year group page or from the whole school curriculum map.

 Foundation Stage- Both in Nursery and Reception we use the Development Matters publication.
 This helps us to then assess the children at the end of the year using the Early Years Framework 2012.